aureliuszi/pacwiki/README.md

 This site consists of our aggregated knowledge as a lab.
 We have three types of resources:

 **1. [TUTORIALS AND CODE EXAMPLES](https://aureliuszi.github.io/pacwiki/tutorialsCodeExamples/) - practical research guides**
-  - Instructions on how to navigate and implement the Twitter API, Topic Modelling and sentiment analysis
+  - Code examples: Instructions on the fundamentals of coding, how to navigate and implement the Twitter API, Topic Modelling and sentiment analysis
-  - Guides to Prolific, AWS, the HBS Grid and the fundamentals of coding
+  - Tutorials: Guides to Prolific, AWS, the HBS Grid

 **2. [EDUCATIONAL DOCUMENTS](https://aureliuszi.github.io/pacwiki/educationalDocs/) - how to present your findings and communicate them effectively**
   - How to write papers, give presentations, and make posters